LeapBeyond/scrubadub/docs/contributing.rst

 fully expect the project to become ever smarter about how it interprets and anonymizes raw text.

-Regardless of which peraonl information is identified, this project is committed to being as agnostic about the manner in which the text is anonymized, so long as it is done with rigor and does not inadvertantly lead to `improper anonymization <https://medium.com/@vijayp/of-taxis-and-rainbows-f6bc289679a1>`_.
+Regardless of which personal information is identified, this project is committed to being as agnostic about the manner in which the text is anonymized, so long as it is done with rigor and does not inadvertantly lead to `improper anonymization <https://medium.com/@vijayp/of-taxis-and-rainbows-f6bc289679a1>`_.